 © 2015 Pearson Education, Inc.

-Here at Penn State, we have historically gotten much of our power on campus from campus-based coal-fired power plants, but there was a recent move to switch over to natural gas as a primary energy source on campus, a move that was completed in March 2016 (see articles here and here).
+Here at Penn State, we have historically gotten much of our power on campus from campus-based coal-fired power plants, but there was a recent move to switch over to natural gas as a primary energy source on campus, a move that was completed in March 2016 (see "Switch to Natural Gas" Article and "One Year Later" Article).
+Penn State is also making an investment in renewables, like this solar project.

 When we look at the regions of the world where per capita energy consumption is greatest, we find, not surprisingly, that much of the current energy consumption is by the developed world, especially the U.S. and Canada, and to a lesser extent Australia, the former Soviet Union, and Japan.
 However, from the point of view of controlling future emissions, it is important to note that certain developing nations like China and India, are making an increasingly large dent in world energy consumption, and given their very large populations, they are projected to make an even bigger dent in the future.
-China, for example, is now building a new coal-fired power plant every few days!
+Up until the last few years, China, was now building a new coal-fired power plant every few days!
+Even today, China continues to subsidize coal-fired power in developing economies despite a push toward lower emissions in their own country.
 Any efforts aimed at controlling future energy-related emissions clearly need to take into account the developing world, including China, India, and South America.

 © 2015 Pearson Education, Inc.